Nelson, New Zealand: Healthcare

 The main hospital in Nelson is the Nelson Hospital.
-It is the seat of the Nelson Marlborough District Health Board.

 The Manuka Street Hospital is a private institution.

 Law enforcement

 The Nelson Central Police Station, located in St John Street, is the headquarters for the Tasman Police District.
-The Tasman Police District has the lowest crime rate within New Zealand.
+In 2012/2013 the Tasman Police District had the lowest crime rate within New Zealand.

-Several gangs have established themselves in Nelson.
-They include the now disbanded Lost Breed and the Red Devils a support club for the Hells Angels.
+Several gangs and biker clubs have established themselves in Nelson.
+They include the now disbanded Lost Breed and the Red Devils (a support club for the Hells Angels).
 The Rebels Motorcycle Club also has a presence in the wider Nelson-Tasman area.

 Electricity

 The Nelson City Municipal Electricity Department (MED) established the city's public electricity supply in 1923, with electricity generated by a coal-fired power station at Wakefield Quay.
 The city was connected to the newly commissioned Cobb hydroelectric power station in 1944 and to the rest of the South Island grid in 1958.
 The grid connection saw the Wakefield Quay power station was relegated to standby duty before being decommissioned in 1964.

-Today, Nelson Electricity operates the local distribution network in the former MED area, which covers the CBD and inner suburbs, while Network Tasman operates the local distribution network in the outer suburbs (including Stoke, Tāhunanui and Atawhai) and rural areas.
+Today, Nelson Electricity operates the local distribution network in the former MED area, which covers the CBD and inner suburbs, while Network Tasman operates the local distribution network in the outer suburbs (including Stoke, Tāhunanui and Atawhai) and the nearby rural areas.

 Transport

 Air transport

 Nelson Airport is at Annesbrook, an industrial suburb southwest of the central city.
 It operates a single terminal and 1,347 m runway.
 About a million passengers use the airport annually and it was the fifth-busiest airport in New Zealand by passenger numbers in 2024.
-It is primarily used for domestic flights, with regular flights to and from Auckland, Christchurch, Hamilton, Kapiti Coast, Palmerston North and Wellington.
+It is primarily used for domestic flights, with regular flights to and from Auckland, Christchurch, Hamilton, Kāpiti Coast, Palmerston North and Wellington.
 Sounds Air offers flights to and from Wellington.
 In 2006, it received restricted international airport status to facilitate small private jets.

 The airport was home to Air Nelson, which operated and maintained New Zealand's largest domestic airline fleet, and is now merged into Air New Zealand.
 It was also the headquarters of Origin Pacific Airways until its collapse in 2006.

 In February 2018, the approach road to the airport was flooded when the adjoining Jenkins Creek burst its banks during a storm that brought king tides and strong winds.
 The airport was closed for about one hour.
 In 2022, the NZ SeaRise programme identified Nelson airport as an area of particular vulnerability to sea level rise, with a projected subsidence of 5 mm per year.
 The airport's chief executive said that the proposed runway extension would be planned around the latest sea level rise forecast, and that the airport was "here to stay", despite the concerns over the threats posed by sea level rise.

 Maritime transport

 Port Nelson is the maritime gateway for the Nelson, Tasman and Marlborough regions and an important hub for economic activity.

 The following shipping companies call at the port: